AzizKanchwala/dbt_snowflake_airbnb/README.md

 - on_run_start: Executed at the start of dbt {run, seed, snapshot}
 - on_run_end: Executed at the end of dbt {run, seed, snapshot}
 - pre-hook: Executed before a model/seed/snapshot is built
 - post-hook: Executed after a model/seed/snapshot is built

+# Variables